 The growing online payments industry, sadly brings an increase in online payment crime.
 Protect yourself by only entering your personal information and bank details into websites that you trust.
 Any attempted or known attacks on our customer’s personal information will be communicated via the CurrencyFair blogs or our Support Centre.
-Alternatively, if you suspect fraud or an attack on your CurrencyFair account, please email our Support Team at email@example.com.
+Alternatively, if you suspect fraud or an attack on your CurrencyFair account, please contact our Support Team through Help and Support page.

 It is important that you keep your password and devices as secure as possible.
 Be sure to update to the latest version of your operating system, anti-virus software and internet browser.
 This will keep your information and devices protected against the latest known security attacks.
 Try to avoid using public WiFi areas as these are more liable to hacking.
 Change your password if you think that any of your private accounts have become vulnerable.